-To maintain the security of our examinations we produce question papers for different areas of the world, known as 'administrative zones'.
+To maintain the security of our examinations, we produce question papers for different areas of the world, known as 'administrative zones'.
 Where the component entry code has two digits, the first digit is the component number given in the syllabus.
 The second digit is the location code, specific to an administrative zone.
-Information about entry codes, examination timetables and administrative instructions can be found in the Cambridge Guide to Making Entries.
+Information about entry codes can be found in the Cambridge Guide to Making Entries.

-Additional information for England, Wales and 9.
-Northern Ireland www.PapaCambridge.com This syllabus appears on the Register of Regulated Qualifications (http://register.ofgual.gov.uk) as a Cambridge International Level 1/Level 2 Certificate.
+9. Additional information for England, Wales and Northern Ireland

+This syllabus appears on the Register of Regulated Qualifications (http://register.ofqual.gov.uk) as a Cambridge International Level 1/Level 2 Certificate.
 In other contexts it is known as a Cambridge IGCSE.